Tarlok Singh (economist)

-Tarlok Singh (died 10 December 2005) was member of the Planning Commission of India and a civil servant.
+Tarlok Singh (died 10 December 2005) was an Indian civil servant and a member of the Planning Commission of India.

 Singh studied at London School of Economics.
 He served on the Planning Commission of India from its inception until his retirement in 1967.
 He was a member of the Indian Civil Service from 1937 to 1962.
 He wrote India's first five year plan.